Resonance-enhanced integrated acousto-optic beam steering: Results

 The resonance-enhanced AO scattering effect can be clearly observed from the evolution of the optical resonance with increasing acoustic power.
 From the optical resonator's perspective, AO scattering introduces an additional loss channel to free space, suggesting that the scattering efficiency can be quantified by measuring the change in the resonator's $Q$ factor.
 Fig.~\ref{fig2}c shows the measured optical transmission spectra of the resonator when the RF input power used to excite the acoustic wave is progressively increased at a fixed frequency of 1.70 GHz.
 We observe that the loaded $Q$ gradually decreases from $4.7 \times 10^5$ to $2.1 \times 10^5$ when the RF power is increased from 0 to 100 mW (Fig.~\ref{fig2}d, the solid line indicates a fit to the measured $Q$).
 In addition, the resonance red-shifts, which can be attributed to the heating effect.
 The decreasing $Q$ indicates an increasing strength of AO scattering.
 Theoretically, the resonance-enhanced AO scattering efficiency is given by

-where $\eta_{\mathrm{rAOBS}}$ and $\eta_{\mathrm{single}}$ are the on-resonance and single-pass steering efficiencies, respectively. $B$ is the build-up factor, $\mathcal{F}$ and $\mathcal{F}_0$ are the finesse with and without acoustic excitation, respectively, and $T$ is the normalized power transmission at resonance.
+where $\eta_{\mathrm{rAOBS}}$ and $\eta_{\mathrm{single}}$ are the on-resonance and single-pass steering efficiencies, respectively. $B$ is the build-up factor, $\mathcal{F}$ and $\mathcal{F}_0$ are the finesse with and without acoustic excitation, respectively, and $t$ is the cavity's complex transmission at resonance (see Supplementary Information~\ref{smsec:build_up_rAOBS} for derivation).
 At 100 mW RF input power, $\eta_{\mathrm{single}}$ and $B$ are $5.7\%$ and 8.8, respectively, therefore the theoretical on-resonance steering efficiency is $50\%$.
 The on-resonance steering efficiencies at various RF driving powers are calculated based on the results in Fig.~\ref{fig2}d using the same method, and plotted in Fig.~\ref{fig2}e.

 Alternatively, the AO scattering efficiencies can be determined by directly measuring the power of the scattered light with an optical power meter (Thorlabs S122C) placed above the chip.
 To compare with rAOBS, we also fabricated and measured a single-pass device by replacing the racetrack resonator with a straight waveguide.
 Fig.~\ref{fig2}e shows the measured AO scattering efficiency by dividing the power of the scattered light to the optical power in the input waveguide.
 The efficiency of the single-pass device shows a linear dependence on the RF power, reaching $2\%$ at 100 mW according to a linear fit.
 In contrast, the efficiency of the rAOBS device shows a sublinear dependence on the RF power and saturates at about $20\%$ with 100 mW RF power.
+We note that, due to the poor impedance matching of the broadband IDTs, most of the input RF power is reflected, while less than $10\%$ is absorbed by the IDTs and converted into acoustic power.
+With a properly designed impedance-matching network, the input RF power required to generate the same acoustic power could be reduced to approximately 10 mW.

 Comparing the two cases, the optical resonance enhances the AO scattering efficiency more than 30 times before saturation and approximately 10 times after saturation.
-This saturation behavior can be attributed to the change of coupling from critical regime to the under-coupling regime when the acousto-optic scattering strength increases.
-Using the resonator's intrinsic dissipation rate $\kappa_i$, external dissipation rate $\kappa_e$, and the AO scattering dissipation rate $\kappa_{\mathrm{AO}}$, Eq.~\ref{eq_multi} can be expressed as
+This saturation behavior can be attributed to the change of coupling from critical-coupling regime to the under-coupling regime when the acousto-optic scattering strength increases.
+Using the resonator's intrinsic dissipation rate $\kappa_i$, external dissipation rate $\kappa_e$, and the AO scattering dissipation rate $\kappa_{\mathrm{AO}}$, Eq.~\ref{eq_multi} can be expressed as (see Supplementary Information~\ref{smsec:build_up_rAOBS} for derivation)

 Therefore, for a resonator that is critically coupled ($\kappa_i=\kappa_e$), the maximal $\eta_{\mathrm{rAOBS}}$ will be $50\%$.